ekalinin/flask-noextref/docs/index.rst

 .. module:: flaskext.noextref

-Flask-NoExtRef is an extension to 'Flask'_ that adds hiding external URLs support to your Flask application.
+Flask-NoExtRef is an extension for `Flask`_ that adds hiding external URLs support to your Flask application.

 .. _Flask: http://flask.pocoo.org/